Nonasymptotic Analysis of Stochastic Gradient Descent with the Richardson-Romberg Extrapolation: Richardson-Romberg extrapolation

-\end{corollary} \paragraph{Discussion.} Note that the result of \Cref{cor:RR_second_moment} is a counterpart of \eqref{eq:rate_setting0} with $\delta = 1/4$.
-This decay rate of the second order term is the same as for the Root-SGD algorithm, and in general can not be improved, see \cite{li2022root}.
-However, the assumptions of \Cref{th:RR_second_moment} are stronger compared to the ones imposed by \cite{li2022root}.
+where the expression for $\mathsf{C}(\L,\mu)$ can be traced from \Cref{th:RR_second_moment_proof}, eq. \eqref{eq:const_rr_1_4_def}. \end{corollary} \paragraph{Discussion.} Note that the result of \Cref{cor:RR_second_moment} is a counterpart of \eqref{eq:rate_setting0} with $\delta = 1/4$.
+This decay rate of the second order term is the same as for the Root-SGD algorithm of \citet{li2022root}.
+At the same time, we highlight that the assumptions of \Cref{th:RR_second_moment} are stronger compared to the ones imposed by \cite{li2022root}.
 In particular, in \Cref{ass:L-smooth} we require that $f$ is $4$ times continuously differentiable and uniformly bounded.
-At the same time, \cite{li2022root} impose Lipschitz continuity of the Hessian of $f$, which is essentially equivalent to bounded $3$-rd derivative of $f$.
+At the same time, \cite{li2022root} impose Lipschitz continuity of the Hessian of $f$.
 Our proof of \Cref{th:RR_second_moment} essentially relies on the $4$-th order Taylor expansion, and it is not clear, if this assumption can be relaxed.
 We leave further investigations of this question for future research.

-Now we aim to generalize the previous result for the $p$-th moment bounds with $p \geq 2$.
+Now we generalize the previous result for the $p$-th moment bounds with $p \geq 2$.
 The key technical element of our proof for the $p$-th moment bound is the following statement, which can be viewed as a version of Rosenthal's inequality \citep{Rosenthal1970, pinelis_1994}.